 Students and faculty may incorporate the works of others into a multimedia work when producing their own educational multimedia projects for a specific course or as teaching tools in support of curriculum-based instruction activities.
 Freely available multimedia works and items that have the appropriate Creative Commons license can be placed on reserves as long as the materials do not violate the U.S. copyright laws.
 Permission from the copyright owner(s) needs to be attained by the faculty, staff or student whose needs go beyond placing items on reserves.

-The UCI Library copyright guidelines for course reserves, including electronic reserves, are based on the Copyright Act of 1976, especially the principle of fair use and the reproduction of copyrighted works by educators and librarians(United States Code, Title 17, Sections 107 and 108.)They are based also on a number of the guidelines in the American Library Association’s Model Policy Concerning College and University Photocopying for Classroom, Research and Library Reserve Use (Chicago: ALA, 1982) and those included in the 1996 Fair Use Guidelines for Electronic Reserve Systems developed, but not formally adopted, by participants in the Conference on Fair Use (CONFU).
+The UCI Library copyright guidelines for course reserves are based on the Copyright Act of 1976, especially the principle of fair use and the reproduction of copyrighted works by educators and librarians(United States Code, Title 17, Sections 107 and 108.)They are based also on a number of the guidelines in the American Library Association’s Model Policy Concerning College and University Photocopying for Classroom, Research and Library Reserve Use (Chicago: ALA, 1982) and those included in the 1996 Fair Use Guidelines for Electronic Reserve Systems developed, but not formally adopted, by participants in the Conference on Fair Use (CONFU).